|

 29. mineral

-solid homogeneous inorganic substances occurring in nature having a definite chemical composition
+a solid inorganic substance occurring in nature

 30. opal

-a translucent mineral consisting of hydrated silica of variable color; some varieties are used as gemstones
+a translucent mineral consisting of hydrated silica

 31. pyrite